crj0139/seqpresser/README.md

 ```

 ## stapler
-Maps SRA reads to reference genomes, quickly generating alignments for downstream graphing.
+Maps long SRA reads to reference genomes, quickly generating alignments for downstream graphing.
 Appends, or "staples", alignment information to fasta headers for quick reading.
+Useful for high-throughput mapping of public sequencing data to a user-specified reference assembly.
+Output is designed to
+be used for downstream training/validation in assembly graphs.

 (Also useful for working with public sequencing data in general).

 #### Usage